 - 1. Install the processor into the rack. - 2.
-Connect AC power to the unit and turn on the power. - 3.
-Connect the analogue and / or digital audio inputs. - 4.
-Select the analogue or digital input as the source of the processing with the 'INPUT SELECTION' parameter which can be found in the 'INPUT' menu.
+Connect AC power to the unit, and turn on the power. - 3.
+Connect the analogue and / or digital audio inputs.

+4. Select the analogue or digital input as the source of the processing with the 'INPUT SELECTION' parameter which can be found in the 'INPUT' menu.
 Apply audio and observe the input meters.
 For analogue inputs, adjust the 'INPUT' menus 'INPUT LEVEL CONTROL' so that the input meters do not clip.
 We recommend setting the mixing board or audio source to full level output (even clipping) prior to adjusting this control.
-This ensures that the processor's A/D converters will not clip under any conditions. - 5.
-Connect the audio analog and/or digital outputs as required and set the output levels for the analogue and digital outputs to match the equipment that the processor is connected to. - 7.
-Press the 'LOAD' soft key and select a preset from the list!
+This ensures that the processor's A/D converter will not clip under any conditions.